What Can We Do For You?

 At Acorn we provide a selection of treatment options.
 If you do not suffer from any of the above conditions and have more foot/ankle and posture-related problems, visit our biomechanical assessment page as this may be more suited to your needs.

-• Listen to the patient’s concerns and needs to devise a treatment plan suited to your needs
+- Listen to the patient’s concerns to devise a treatment plan suited to your needs

-• Treatment of corns, hard, dry skin, trimming of nails and if necessary reduction in thickness of nails.
+- Treatment of corns, hard, dry skin, trimming of nails and, if necessary, reduction in thickness of nails (remove full stop)

 Common concerns patients attend with: